Florence and Tuscany, a perfect 4-day pre- or post cruise adventure

 Finally, end your day with a delicious dinner of traditional Tuscan cuisine at a local restaurant.
 Here are two that we love:

-- Osteria dell’Enoteca – This charming osteria is located near the Ponte Vecchio and offers a selection of traditional Tuscan dishes and local wines.
-The menu features dishes such as pici with wild boar ragù, roasted pork with fennel, and pappa al pomodoro.
+You’ll find dishes such as pici with wild boar ragù, roasted pork with fennel, and pappa al pomodoro.
 The wine list includes a variety of local wines, including Chianti Classico and Vernaccia di San Gimignano.

-- Trattoria da Giorgio – This family-run trattoria is located near the Duomo and offers a selection of classic Tuscan dishes and local wines.
-The menu features dishes such as ribollita, pappardelle with wild boar ragù, and grilled meats, all made with fresh, locally sourced ingredients.
+The menu features ribollita, pappardelle with wild boar ragù, and grilled meats, all made with fresh, locally sourced ingredients.
 The wine list includes a variety of local wines, including Chianti and Brunello di Montalcino, and the prices are reasonable.

 Day 2: Discover Florence